-To reduce that 10% even further this year, the Composting and Recycling Team is working with the food vendors to standardize bowls, cups, plates, forks and spoons.
+To reduce that 10% even further this year, the Composting and Recycling Team is working with the food vendors.
 The goal is to have all the food gear (eating utensils and the like) break down in the compost pile.

 We are also interested in the public's input about how we can enrich the Composting and Recycling Tent Area with vendors.
 We envision a "Compost Alley” of vendors who strive for zero waste and worship the three R's.
 These could be artists who create with reclaimed materials, antique associations, businesses with technologies that help conserve…or, how about a junk band?

 We hope you can see that R,R,R is more than just something we sweep under the rug.
 No, we're proud, we've got vision, and as one of the best-kept secrets of the Fair, we have a heck lot of fun doing good work!

 Learn How to Compost and Where to Get Bins

 Composting is one of the simplest ways to introduce your family to a sustainable lifestyle.
 Making compost at home with your kitchen scraps and garden trimmings is the best way to give back fertility to your garden, to reduce pollution and trash disposal, and it is easy.
 If your aren't composting yet or want some of your compost questions answered, try taking in a home composting talk at the Fair.